 By Michael Ormsby

-Many adults who are studying to get a GED® diploma had difficulty in high school and fell behind in learning skills.
+Many adults who are studying to get a GED® certificate had difficulty in high school and fell behind in learning skills.
 That means passing the GED test seems harder than it needs to.
 The good news is that learning skills can be easy to improve.

 500,000 People Will Pass the GED This Year.